BitcoinDesign/Guide/guide/transactions/structure-and-lifecycle.md

 ###### How do payments get added to a transaction?

-- Scanning payment request in the form of a QR Code
+- Scanning [payment request](/guide/foundations/wallet-interoperability/#qr-codes) in the form of a QR Code
-- Detect payment request in clip board
+- Detect [payment link](/guide/foundations/wallet-interoperability/#payment-links) in clip board
 - Selecting an unpaid payment request
-- Selecting contact and entering the amount
+- Selecting contact that stores addresses and entering the amount
 - Manually typing an address, amount and optionally a [label](/guide/transactions/labels)
-- Subscription Manager automatically adds a payment to a transaction thats been scheduled
+- Subscription Manager automatically adds a scheduled payment to a transaction

 ###### Reader Notes

-- The smallest amount you can send is 5460 satoshis.
+- The smallest total payment a transaction can have is 5460 satoshis.

 ---

 ### Funding a transaction

-When transacting on the bitcoin blockchain (on-chain), you fund a transaction by selecting some previously received coins, then enter the payment destination and amount.
+When transacting on the bitcoin blockchain (on-chain), you fund a transaction by selecting some previously received UTXOs.

 {% include picture.html
    image = "/assets/images/transactions/tx-fund-alt.svg"